For more information about Form I-9, TiM encourages you to visit the USCIS website.

 Below are instructions on how to Verify an I-9 in TiM.
 For official instructions, visit the USCIS website and take advantage of free USCIS-provided training on how to Verify the I-9.

 Step 1.
 Access the I-9 via TiM

-Once an employee submits his or her I-9, there are two ways to access the form so it can be verified:
+Once an employee submits their I-9, there are two ways to access the form so it can be verified:

-- In Crew Management, a "Verify I-9" button will appear to the left of the employee's name.
+- In Crew Management, a "Verify I-9" button will appear to the right of the employee's Startwork status.